Jolt-rex/Capstone-project-Swarm/README.md

 5. Concurrency
   * Multithreading has been used in the program's execution.
   * Mutex's and locks have been used to prevent data races between multiple threads in the program.

+## Acknowldgement

+This project is based on several projects from the C++ Nano degree program to implement the A* search algorithm and using the opencv library.